Cghlewis/data-mgmt-ed-research-book/_book/index.md

 ## Who this book is for

 This book is for anyone involved in a research study involving original data collection.
-In particular, this book focuses on quantitative, observational data collection, although I do think that many of the practices covered can also apply to qualitative data collection as well.
+In particular, this book focuses on quantitative data, typically collected from human participants, although I do think that many of the practices covered can also apply to other types of data as well.
 This book also applies to any team member, ranging from PIs, to data managers, to project staff, to students, to contractual data collectors.
 The contents of this book are useful for anyone who may have a part in planning, collecting, or organizing research study data.

 ## Final note